-"The story is one we understand today because people still want something they cannot have, still come up against social blocks and rules, and still have trouble communicating emotions to each other," she says.
+"The story is one we understand today because people still want something they cannot have, still come up against social blocks and rules, and still have trouble communicating emotions to each

 "I don't think you can stand in judgement over the fact that she gets caught up in this thing [affair].